bbiswal333/bulletinboard/ConnectDatabase/Exercise_8_Part1_ConfigurePersistence.md

-## Step 5: Build and run microservice locally
+## Step 5: Build and Run Microservice Locally
 - In Eclipse, in the "Servers" view, open the Tomcat server.
 In the opened detail view (`Overview` tab), click on "Open launch configuration".
 Change to the "Environment" tab, and inspect the `VCAP_SERVICES` environment variable.
 You should see that this allows your application to connect to a local database.
 - Build and run the microservice.
 - Ensure that the `advertisement` table is created with columns `id` and `title`.
 You can use the `DBeaver` Eclipse Perspective, where the table should be visible within the `Database Navigator` view under `Schemas - public - Tables`.